awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 20

-These actions grant users the ability to create Transform jobs but only if the User, System, and Project tags are included in the request.
+These actions authorize users to create Transform jobs in Amazon SageMaker, subject to a specific condition.
+The request must include User, System, and Project tags.
+This requirement ensures proper resource attribution, facilitates effective management, and maintains compliance with organizational tagging policies.
+This tagging requirement ensures proper resource management, auditing, and access control.

 ```json:line-numbers
     {